What Are Offshore Casinos?

 The Wire Act of 1961 was enacted to stop interstate sports betting over phone lines.
 In 2011, the Department of Justice (DOJ) clarified that it only applies to sports betting, not casino games.

 In 2018, the DOJ reversed its stance, arguing the law covers all forms of online gambling.
-This caused confusion, especially for US-licensed operators, but offshore casinos continued to operate without concern.
+This confused US-licensed operators, but offshore casinos continued to operate without concern.

-Since they are outside US jurisdiction, the Wire Act does not apply to them.
+Since they are outside the US jurisdiction, the Wire Act does not apply to them.

 The UIGEA and Its Role in Payment Processing

 The Unlawful Internet Gambling Enforcement Act (UIGEA) of 2006 doesn’t ban offshore gambling.
-US players can still register and play casino games for real or free, but it’s harder to fund accounts.
+US players can still register and play casino games for real or free, but it’s more challenging to fund their accounts.

 Banks block credit card payments to offshore casinos.
 The UIGEA compels financial institutions to stop processing gambling-related transactions.

 UIGEA only targets financial transactions, not players.
-That explains why Americans still gamble at offshore sites without legal consequences.
+That explains why Americans continue to gamble at offshore sites without facing legal consequences.

 States Where Online Gambling Is Legal vs. Unregulated